Hepatitis B vaccination

 |Doses per course||3|

-Healthcare workers are advised to carry out a blood test after the immunisation is completed, to check whether the vaccination was successful.
+Healthcare workers are advised to carry out a blood test one to four months after the course is completed, to check whether vaccination was successful.
 Travellers are at a lower risk of contracting hepatitis B and do not require a blood test.

 Those thought to have a continued high risk of infection should consider having a booster after 5 years.
-Boosters should also be administered after exposure to the infection.
-The duration of protection provided by the vaccine is still yet to be established, it is however thought that it could be lifelong immunity but this is dependent on immune response.
+Boosters may be needed after exposure to the infection.
+If you think you have been exposed to hepatitis B please seek medical attention urgently.

 The hepatitis B vaccine can cause mild side effects, such as redness and soreness at the injection site.
 Occasionally, patients feel tired within the first few days after the injection.